mzazon/awesome-cloud-projects/aws/acid-compliant-distributed-databases/acid-compliant-distributed-databases.md

 2. **Create QLDB Ledger with Encryption**:

    Amazon QLDB provides a fully managed ledger database that maintains an immutable, cryptographically verifiable transaction log.
 The ledger uses a journal-first architecture where all changes are recorded in an append-only journal before being materialized into queryable tables.
-This design ensures complete data lineage and enables cryptographic verification of data integrity, making it ideal for financial applications requiring regulatory compliance and audit trails.
+This design ensures complete data lineage and enables cryptographic verification of data integrity, making it ideal for financial applications requiring regulatory compliance and audit trails as described in the [Amazon QLDB Developer Guide](https://docs.aws.amazon.com/qldb/latest/developerguide/).

    ```bash
    # Create QLDB ledger with standard permissions mode